 In addition, none of our product candidates has advanced into any pivotal clinical trial, for our proposed indications and it may be years before any pivotal clinical trials are initiated and completed, if at all.
-We are not permitted to market or promote any of our product candidates before we receive regulatory approval from the FDA or comparable foreign regulatory authorities, and we may never receive such regulatory approval for any of our product candidates.
-We cannot be certain that any of our product candidates will be successful in clinical trials or receive regulatory approval.
+We are not permitted to market or promote any of our product candidates before we receive regulatory approval from the FDA or comparable foreign regulatory authorities, and we may never receive such regulatory approval for any of our product candidates will be successful in clinical trials or receive regulatory approval.
 Further, our product candidates may not receive regulatory approval even if they are successful in clinical trials.
 If we do not receive regulatory approvals for our product candidates, we may not be able to continue our operations.